 1. Give your Echo a new name

 First on your list should be making your Echo feel like it’s your own, and you can do that by giving it a brand new name.
 Go into the Settings section of the Alexa app, tap the device name, and then hit “Device Name” to call it something special.
-Like ‘Hal’ or ‘Jarvis’ or ‘The Terminator’ or 'Linda'.
+Like ‘Hal’, ‘Jarvis’, ‘The Terminator’ or 'Linda'.

 2. Choose what you say to wake it up

-Speaking of names: while everyone knows Amazon’s AI is called Alexa, that’s not the only thing you can call it.
-You can choose from “Alexa”, “Amazon”, “Echo” or, for Star Trek fans, “Computer”.
-Head to the Alexa app (Settings > Device Settings > Wake Word) to pick a new word from the list.
+Speaking of names: while everyone knows you simply have to say "Alexa" to start a request, that’s not the only thing you can call it.
+You can also choose from “Amazon”, “Echo” or, for Star Trek fans, “Computer”.
+Head to the Alexa app (Settings > Device Settings > Wake Word) to pick a new wake word from the list.